Andy-Gong/examples/sharding-jdbc-sharding-mybatis-example/README.md

     }
 ```

+### ShardingConnection
-ShardingConnection supports sharding database and tables connection, and it creates ShardingPreparedStatement.
+It supports sharding database and tables connection, and it creates ShardingPreparedStatement.
 It is not a real connection, but it caches a lot of connections, if the cache can't has the connection of the table, it will create a new one and put it into the cache.

 ```java
 @Getter